-This the severe left loin pain, microscopic haematuria and a left renal stone found on ultrasound scanning.
+This lady was referred on 24 March 2016 for assessment and management of intermittently severe, left loin pain, microscopic haematuria and a left renal stone found on ultrasound scanning.
 As suspected, CT scanning confirmed that the 1.2 cm stone had become impacted in her upper left ureter, causing renal outlet obstruction.
 She was admitted on 27 April 2016 (after 25 days) for left ureteroscopic laser lithotripsy and ureteric stenting.